Information on program accomplishments

 1.)
 NOAA Scholars are significantly more likely to co-author peer reviewed publications and give professional presentations than non-recipients.

-Many Scholars publish papers with their NOAA mentor based on their summer internship research.
-Both NOAA Hollings and Educational Partnership Program Undergraduate Scholarships include funding for students to present their research at up to two scientific conferences.
+Many scholars publish papers with their NOAA mentor based on their summer internship research.
+Both NOAA Hollings and Educational Partnership Program with Minority Serving Institutions undergraduate scholarships include funding for students to present their research at up to two scientific conferences.
 Publishing peer-reviewed articles and presenting at scientific conferences helps students share their research with experts in their field, connect with potential graduate school advisors and employers, and be more competitive when applying for graduate programs and jobs.

 2.)
 Approximately 75% of NOAA scholarship alumni pursue a graduate degree, and 45% of alumni have earned at least one graduate degree since completing the program.